9 Strategic Mistakes Trump and GOP Made on Health Care

 Trump wanted a conclusion.
 What started as a way for him to declare major victory became a crisis in search of an exit strategy.
 He met with Ryan midday Friday, during which time the House Speaker urged him to reconsider his insistence on having a recorded and messy vote.
 Trump listened and agreed.
 It was the most serious setback for his young Administration.
 Trump wanted out—and, given his proclivities, an enemy to blame for this embarrassment that ultimately left him weaker as he looks ahead to the next skirmish.

-— With reporting by Sam Frizell in Washington.
+— With reporting by Sam Frizell and Zeke J. Miller in Washington.